nestjs/docs.nestjs.com/content/graphql/scalars.md

 scalar Payload
 ```

-we will now see the following generated TypeScript definitions in `src/graphql.ts`:
+We will now see the following generated TypeScript definitions in `src/graphql.ts`:

 ```typescript
 import _BigNumber from 'bignumber.js'